salleuska/IRT_nimble_code/README.md

 # NIMBLE code for IRT modeling

-supplementary code to the paper "Bayesian semiparametric Item Response Theory models using NIMBLE"
+supplementary code to the paper "Bayesian semiparametric Item Response Theory models using NIMBLE" and tutorial